Holiday destinations and how we choose them

-San Sebastian-Donostia in North Spain, a spacious and foot-friendly city with terrific beaches – including a decent surf beach, delightful seaside walks and plenty of good value tapas, tho’ as this is a Basque city they call them pintxos (pinchos).
+San Sebastian-Donostia in North Spain, possibly top of our best European Holiday destinations, is a spacious and foot-friendly city with terrific beaches – including a decent surf beach, delightful seaside walks and plenty of good value tapas, tho’ as this is a Basque city they call them pintxos (pinchos).
 Tips: avoid winter and don’t go there by car, finding a parking spot is not a good start to a relaxing vacation.

 How we gather information and photos on holiday destinations